zxcv616/Outscaled2/README.md

 # Outscaled.GG

-Prediction Model for League of Legends
+Prediction Model for League of Legends.
+Not financial advice.

 <table>
   <tr>